The Setup of 2014

 Me and my 15-inch Retina Macbook Pro (mid 2012, 2.6GHz Intel i7, 16GB RAM) shuttle between my University dorm and parents house.

-At home there’s a Apple Thunderbolt Display, Happy Hacking Keyboard Lite 2, Apple Magic Mouse, Sennheiser HD 380 Pro headphones, Synology DS411j NAS and a hand-me-down office chair.
-I also have a PS3 (slim model) and Apple TV (2nd generation).
+At home there’s a Apple Thunderbolt Display, Happy Hacking Keyboard Lite 2, Logitech G500S mouse, Sennheiser HD 380 Pro headphones, Synology DS411j NAS and a Herman Miller Aeron chair.
+I also have a Mac mini (late 2014, 2.6GHz Dual-Core Intel Core i5, 8GB RAM, 1TB HDD) which I use as a home server and as a Plex client, along with four Roku 3’s hooked up to TV’s around the house to access Plex.
+I also have a PS3 (slim model) and Apple TV (3rd generation Rev. A).

 And what software?

 nvALT for frequently needed .txt’s.
 Soulver for when I can’t be bothered to go to Wolfram|Alpha.
 Byword for writing.
 Reeder 2 for RSS.
 Chocolat for various text based stuff.
 Messages for iMessage.
 MailMate for email.
 MarsEdit for blogging.
 ReadKit for Instapaper.
 Transmit for FTP.

 Acorn and Preview for quick image editing, and Lightroom for the more extensive.
 Final Cut Pro for video editing.
 PDFpen mostly for OCRing.
 Pages for when I need to print my words.
 Steam for gaming.
 YNAB for finance management.

 Background and utilities